-Quitting a Job in 2020: Is Two Weeks’ Notice Still Necessary?
+Quitting a Job: Is Two Weeks’ Notice Still Necessary?

 Since roughly the mid-20th century, the practice of an employee giving their employer two weeks’ notice before quitting a job has been customary.
 This courtesy provides the company a bit of a jump on finding a replacement and allows the departing person time to inform clients, update colleagues, put paperwork in order, and perform other actions that make for a smooth transition.